 1. Cleanliness Is Crucial

-Perhaps something as simple as cleaning the house may seem a natural thing to do, but you'd be surprised at the number of homes that aren't thoroughly cleaned before a showing.
-Buyers notice!
+Perhaps something as simple as cleaning the house may seem a natural thing to do, but you'd be surprised at the number of homes that aren not thoroughly cleaned before a showing.
+Buyers notice these things!

-Pay special attention to the kitchens, first floor bathrooms and any other area where you think a potential buyer might spend more time browsing around.
+Pay special attention to the kitchens, bathrooms and any other area where you think a potential buyer might spend more time browsing around.

 2. Lights, Camera, Action

 How often do you hear people praise a home for being "so light and airy"?
 It's clearly something most buyers evaluate.
 So make sure to replace any light bulbs that have burned out (inside the house especially) and to turn them all on before each showing.
-Also, remember to open all curtains and blinds to let in the natural light, as well!
+Also, remember to open all curtains and blinds to let in as much natural light as possible!